locaweb/cassette/README.md

 end
 ```

-### Accepting multiple services
+### Accepting multiple services (restricting from a list)

-If you wish to have controller aceppt multiple services, use the __Cassette::Authentication::MultiServiceFilter__.
+If you wish to have controller aceppt multiple services, use the `Cassette::Authentication::MultiServiceFilter`.
-Your config object must respond to __services__ and the filter will check your controller __authentication_service__ against the list or the configured service.
+Your config object must respond to `services` and the filter will check your controller `authentication_service` against the list or the configured service.

 In your initializer: